Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 | 6'0" | ~199 lbs | ~221 lbs | ~258 lbs |

 BMI is measured at the time of initiating GLP-1 therapy, not at your all-time highest weight.
+Meeting a BMI threshold does not by itself establish eligibility — the hard exclusions and all other requirements still apply.

 What GLP-1 Medications Are Covered Under the Bridge?